 If you have a 32bit computer, double click on this file:

-If you are unsure as to a 32 bit or 64-bit computer then go to the control panel and look under the system.
+If you are unsure about a 32-bit or 64-bit computer, go to the control panel and look under the system.
 Under System type, it will display either a 32-bit Operating or 64-bit Operating system.

 Alternatively, on Windows 7, you can click Start and right-click on Computer.